AmazingRibs.com is all about the Science of Barbecue, Grilling, and Outdoor Cooking

 Here's what Barry Sorkin of Smoque Restaurant in Chicago says: "Great article on brisket.
 That's a better explanation than I've seen in any of the cookbooks, and I've read a lot of them.
 It does a great job of making one of the most complex and difficult cuts of meat simple and approachable.
 My only concern is that if everyone learns how to make brisket, how's a poor schmuck like me going to make a living?!?!"

 More than 25 articles (!) on the best ways to cook hot dogs, buns, chili sauce, recipes for the regional styles (Chicago, NY, Detroit, Cincinnati, West Virginia and more), and a hot dog road trip!
 Click here for everything you need to know about hot dogs.

 Huge hamburger section

-Take a tour of all the regional hamburger styles, the secrets of killer steakhouse steak burgers, the secrets of crispy diner burgers, the Zen of buns, burger condiments and secret sauce, recipes for specialties like the New Mexico Chile Cheeseburger, and more.
+Take a tour of all the regional hamburger styles, the secrets of killer steakhouse steak burgers, the secrets of crispy diner burgers, the science of buns, burger condiments and secret sauce, recipes for specialties like the New Mexico Chile Cheeseburger, and more.